mbezaire/ca1/NSG/README.md

     # repeat the same as above to get results
     ```

-see more about `curl` functions used to interact with the REST API [here](https://www.nsgportal.org/guide.html).
+See more about `curl` functions used to interact with the REST API [here](https://www.nsgportal.org/guide.html).

-> This work is based [OSB's NSG showcase](https://github.com/OpenSourceBrain/NSGPortalShowcase/tree/master/NSG-R), which is on the REST API from [CIPRES - Cyberinfrastructure for Phylogenetic Research](http://www.phylo.org/index.php/news/detail/announcing-cipres-restful-services-a-new-way-to-use-cipres).
+This work is based [OSB's NSG showcase](https://github.com/OpenSourceBrain/NSGPortalShowcase/tree/master/NSG-R),
+which is on the REST API from [CIPRES - Cyberinfrastructure for Phylogenetic Research](http://www.phylo.org/index.php/news/detail/announcing-cipres-restful-services-a-new-way-to-use-cipres).